silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

   the database server is not set to use ANSI compliant, because there is no way to control ansi-mode for the query that retrieves many-many data in sphinx (a bug in sphinx: http://www.sphinxsearch.com/bugs/view.php?id=394).
 This is not an issue if mode is 'xmlpipe'.
+The example shows a MySQL expression (the shift operator does not work with all database platforms).
 * mode - this determines the mode used by the sphinx indexer to retrieve data.
   One of the values:
   * 'sql' (default) - SQL statements are used.
 The statements are written to the